 Other full Legal terms in this include

 - Governing Law and jurisdiction

-A very comprehensive web design contract if there ever was one.
+A very comprehensive development agreement if there ever was one.

 The short form is one way only; the mutual NDA binds both parties from disclosing any information.